Intrinsic Error Evaluation during Human -Robot Interaction

 Dr. Klaus Gramann received his Ph.D. in psychology from RWTH Aachen, Aachen, Germany.
 He was a postdoc with the LMU Munich, Germany, and the Swartz Center for Computational Neuroscience, University of California at San Diego.
 After working as a visiting professor at the National Chiao Tung University, Hsinchu, Taiwan and the University of Osnabruck, Germany, he became the chair of Biopsychology and Neuroergonomics with the Technical University of Berlin, Germany in 2012.
 He has been a Professor with the University of Technology Sydney, Australia and is an International Scholar at the University of California San Diego.
 His research covers the neural foundations of cognitive processes with a focus on the brain dynamics of embodied cognitive processes.
 He directs the Berlin Mobile Brain/Body Imaging Labs (BeMoBIL) that focus on imaging human brain dynamics in actively behaving participants.

-Dr. Raphaëlle N. Roy (PhD, Habil.) is Associate Professor of neuroergonomics and physiological computing at ISAE-SUPAERO, University of Toulouse, France.
-She leads an interdisciplinary research at the cross-roads of cognitive science, neuroscience, machine learning and human-machine interaction (HMI).
-Her main research focus is to investigate how to better characterize operators’ mental state to enhance HMI and improve safety and performance.
+Dr. Raphaëlle N. Roy (PhD, Habil.) is an Associate Professor of neuroergonomics and physiological computing at ISAE-SUPAERO, University of Toulouse, France.
+She leads interdisciplinary research at the crossroads of cognitive science, neuroscience, machine learning, and human-machine interaction (HMI).
+Her primary research focuses on how to better characterize operators’ mental state to enhance HMI and improve safety and performance.
 To this end, she develops methods to extract and classify relevant features from physiological data.
 Co-founder of the French BCI association, co-chair in the in the Artificial and Natural Intelligence Toulouse Institute (ANITI), and associate editor of the new Frontiers in Neuroergonomics journal, she has also recently published a public database for the passive BCI community and organized the first passive BCI competition.

 Dr. Fabien Lotte obtained an M.Sc., an M.Eng.
 (2005), and a Ph.D.
 (2008) from INSA Rennes, and a Habilitation (HDR, 2016) from Univ.
 Bordeaux, all in computer science.
 His research focuses on the design, study, and application of Brain-Computer Interfaces (BCI).
 In 2009 and 2010, Fabien Lotte was a research fellow at the Institute for Infocomm Research in Singapore.
 From 2011 to 2019, he was a Research Scientist at Inria Bordeaux Sud-Ouest, France.
 Between October 2016 and January 2018, he was a visiting scientist at the RIKEN Brain Science Institute, and the Tokyo University of Agriculture and Technology, both in Japan.
 Since October 2019, he is a Research Director (DR2) at the Inria Centre at the University of Bordeaux.
 He is on the editorial boards of the journals Brain-Computer Interfaces (since 2016), Journal of Neural Engineering (since 2016), and IEEE Transactions on Biomedical Engineering (since 2021).
 He is also “co-specialty chief editor” of the section “Neurotechnologies and System Neuroergonomics” of the journal “Frontiers in Neuroergonomics”.
 He co-edited the books ”Brain-Computer Interfaces 1: foundations and methods” and ”Brain-Computer Interfaces 2: technology and applications” (2016) and the ”Brain-Computer Interfaces Handbook: Technological and Theoretical Advance” (2018).
 In 2016, he was the recipient of an ERC Starting Grant to develop his research on BCI and was the laureate of the USERN Prize 2022 in Formal Science.